CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 # Classical TDD

 - Who?
-Kent Beck, Martin Fowler
+Kent Beck, Martin Fowler; there is a lot of leeway here so specifically representing Ian Cooper's view
 - Resources
   - [Classicist and Mockist TDD][]
   - [Mocks Aren't Stubs][]